 When traveling internationally, it’s always good to plan ahead and make sure you’ve got the right forms of identification, the proper currency, and the appropriate paperwork on hand to avoid any surprises at the customs desk or during check-in.
 Here are 10 things you need to know before joining us in Nassau Paradise Island:

 1. Bring a passport that’s valid for at least six months after travel.
-Generally, US passport processing takes four to six weeks, so if you don’t have a passport or it’s expired, make sure you give yourself enough time to obtain one before your departure date.
+Passport processing can take some time, so if you don’t have a passport or it’s expired, make sure you give yourself enough time to obtain one before your departure date.

 2. The Bahamian dollar is on par with the US dollar – no need to exchange currency!
-However, if you’re visiting from outside the US, plan to take some time at the airport for currency exchange.
-Visa, Mastercard, and most debit cards are also widely accepted throughout Nassau Paradise Island, as well as travelers’ cheques.
+Visa, Mastercard, American Express, and most debit cards are also widely accepted throughout Nassau Paradise Island, as well as travelers’ cheques.
+Some credit card companies may charge small international transaction fees, so it's best to check with your provider before leaving home.
 Banks in The Bahamas are open Monday-Thursday from 9:30-3:00 and on Fridays 9:30-5:00.